Seesaw

 Science

 In science we will be splitting our learning into the three areas of biology, physics and chemistry in preparation for high school.
-We will continue to build upon the skills already taught this year whilst looking at aspects of the water cycle (chemistry), forces, magnetism, sound and electricity (physics) and living things and their habitats, humans - teeth and the food chain in biology.

-History –How has Salford and the Bridgewater canal changed over time?
+History –How has Salford and the Bridgewater Canal changed over time?

 Geography Where does our food come from?

-Art – textiles - Lucie Bellion
+Art – paint - Monet